South Carolina Internet Sales Tax

 If you are selling goods or products online and some of your customers are located in South Carolina, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.

 The General Rule: Physical Presence in the State

-Example 2: You are operating solely out of an office in Mount Pleasant, South Carolina and make a sale to a customer in Rock Hill, South Carolina: You are required to collect sales tax from the Rock Hill customer.
+Example 2: You are an online retailer operating solely out of an office in Mount Pleasant, South Carolina and make a sale through your website to a customer in Rock Hill, South Carolina: You are required to collect sales tax from the Rock Hill customer.

 In limited cases, items sold via the Internet to South Carolina customers may be exempt from sales tax under South Carolina law.
 For example, textbooks and various other publications, when used in primary or secondary schools, or institutions of higher learning, are exempt from sales tax.
 The DOR publishes a readable list of most exemptions, including annotations to relevant statutes and DOR rulings and regulations, as Chapter 9 of its Sales and Use Tax Manual.
 Chapters 14 through 21 of the same Manual discuss additional exemptions, generally based on the status of the purchaser rather than on the type of item sold.
 You can review the exempt-items statute at S.C.
 Code 12-36-2120, in its entirety.

 South Carolina also has an annual sales tax holiday running from the first Friday in August through to the following Sunday.
 The tax holiday covers a variety of items, including clothing, clothing accessories, footwear, school supplies, computers, printers, software, blankets, bed linens, sheet sets, and bath towels, among other items.
-For additional information, check the DOR’s sales tax holiday information webpage, which has links to a FAQ page and to SC Revenue Ruling 10-7.
+For additional information, do an Internet search for South Carolina Sales Tax Holiday.
+Each year the DOR’s updates its online information and includes links to official documents, such Revenue Rulings, that provided details for the current year.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-The DOR publishes both a simple webpage and a more extensive FAQ page on the use tax.
-In answer to a relatively lengthy question on the FAQ page about whether South Carolina purchasers are liable for use tax for purchasing items from Internet retailers who do not charge sales tax, the FAQ page answers simply, “Yes.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known as a use tax.
+The DOR publishes a short webpage and a more extensive FAQ page on the use tax.
+Both pages indicate that goods bought online are subject to the use tax.

-For much more detailed information, consider reviewing Chapter 3 of the DOR’s Sales and Use Tax Manual (which mentions, among many other things, that use tax applies to purchases over the Internet from out-of-state retailers).
+For more detailed information, see Chapter 3 of the DOR’s Sales and Use Tax Manual (which mentions, among many other things, that use tax applies to purchases over the Internet from out-of-state retailers).